-Please describe (i) the potential financial implications of the risk before taking action; (ii) the methods you are using to manage this risk; and (iii) the costs associated with these actions ii.
+Please describe (i) the potential financial implications of the risk before taking action; (ii) the methods you are using to manage this risk and (iii) the costs associated with these actions

+- i.
+Cap and trade schemes may impact the operational costs of factories participating in the scheme and affect their competitiveness.
+Hasbro has two factories, one in the United States (Mass.) and one in Waterford Ireland.
+The relatively low emissions associated with these factories make the potential impact from cap and trade mechanisms low.
+Retailer actions to bring low carbon products to market could favor competitors and affect consumer purchasing decisions.
+Perceived environmental performance of products could have an impact on brand desirability and consumer behaviours. - ii.
 Hasbro has implemented systems to measure and monitor the GHG emissions from all of our operations including manufacturing, distribution and offices.
 Energy use is considered when capital expenditures are considered for implementation.
 Activities are implemented to minimize energy use and GHG emissions.
 Examples are provided in question 3.3b.
 In Australia, Hasbro is a signatory to the Australia Packaging Covenant (APC), a voluntary government and industry initiative working to reduce the environmental effects of packaging.
 Since 2008, we have pledged to publicly report against eight key performance indicators.
-These include how we are implementing sustainable guidelines for packaging design and procurement and our efforts to improve onsite recovery and recycling systems for used packaging.
+These include how we are implementing sustainable guidelines for packaging design and procurement and our efforts to improve onsite recovery and recycling systems for used packaging. - iii.

-iii.
 Costs of allowances under Cap and Trade are expected to increase.
 This can affect production costs in factories that participate in schemes and affect their competiveness with third party suppliers.
 Establishing policies and processes in the face of regulatory uncertainly can cause unnecessary costs and affect competitive balance.
 Determining the carbon impact of products and implementing labelling requirements poses the threat of increasing costs given the diverse product portfolio of Hasbro.